Worried about Japanese knotweed? Book a site survey and we’ll send an invasive weed specialist to take a look.

 This allows Japanese knotweed (once beloved by UK gardeners for its resemblance to bamboo) to spread to new sites at a truly alarming rate - ironically, many attempts to destroy the weed only end up helping it to take root elsewhere!

-So, if you're sat around wondering how to get rid of Japanese knotweed, the professionals here at Taylor Total Weed Control are here to help!
+So, if you're sat around wondering how to get rid of Japanese knotweed, the professionals here at Total Weed Control are here to help!

 We don't recommend trying to remove Japanese knotweed yourself.